 – Create a post addressing the issue if needed and provide talking points for executives as required

-– Check any and all content for relevant references that could be perceived offensive, rude or insensitive in the light of the event
+– Check any content for relevant references that could be perceived offensive, rude or insensitive in the light of the event

 – Cancel any planned product updates/changes if the situation demands

 – Create a plan for employee communication and customer support issues as needed